joone/rust-animation/README.md

 ![alt easing_funcitions](https://github.com/joone/rust-animation/blob/main/examples/easing_functions.gif?raw=true)

 rust-animation is an OpenGL based graphics library for creating hardware-accelerated user interfaces written in Rust.
 It is designed to implement a simple animated UI for embedded devices.
+This project is inspired by [GNOME Clutter project](https://en.wikipedia.org/wiki/Clutter_(software)) and [Apple Core Animation](https://en.wikipedia.org/wiki/Core_Animation).

 Note: this project is in early development stage so many features are still missing, some dependencies are experimental, and there are probably many bugs.
 Feel free to file any bugs.